Semester Ticket for International students in Germany

 Is the Deutschland-Ticket the same as the semester ticket?

 Not exactly.
-The Deutschland-Ticket (EUR 58/month) is a nationwide transport pass available to everyone.
-Many universities now integrate it into their semester contribution, effectively replacing the old semester ticket.
-Some universities still operate legacy semester tickets with different coverage areas.
+The Deutschland-Ticket (EUR 63/month from January 2026) is a nationwide transport pass available to everyone.
+The Deutschland-Semesterticket is the student version at around EUR 34.80/month, integrated into the semester contribution at participating universities.
+Some universities still operate legacy city-zone semester tickets.
 Check your university's Studierendenwerk for specifics.

 Can I use the semester ticket during semester breaks?